0riginaln0/dub.h/readme.md

 This library helps to parse and handle Command line arguments treating them as a routing tree.

 The feature of Dub is that commands routing & handling are integrated.
-You can execute arbitrary code at any point of the argument parsing process.
+You can execute arbitrary code at any point of the arguments parsing process.

 # API